salrashid123/kms_golang_signer/README.md

 This article demonstrates how you can use a [crypto.Signer](https://github.com/salrashid123/signer) implementation i wrote some years ago to make an mTLS connection using a private key that exists only in GCP KMS.

-Basically, you will create a KMS key that is enabled for `RSA-PSS` Signing.
+Basically, you will create a KMS key that is enabled for `RSA-PSS` or `ECDSA` Signing.

 We will then issue a `Certificate Signing Request (csr)` using the private key to sign the request.